RitzzzZ2021/RitzzzZ2021/README.md

 Glad to meet you!
 I'm RitzzzZ, an undergraduate studying computer science in Zhejiang University.

 #### Something about me:
-- 😪 I'm currently working on class projects for DB & OOP
+- 😪 I'm currently enjoying summer vacation
 - 📖 I'm currently learning blockchain, deep learning and audio processing
 - 🎵 Hobby: music, movies and books
 - 📫 How to reach me: mokyen@163.com